-LG LS860 for Sprint surfaces again with rear photo, more spec details in towAlex Wagner - Deputy Managing Editor, News Desk
+LG LS860 for Sprint surfaces again with rear photo, more spec details in towAlex Wagner - Editorial Director of News and Content

 Just a couple of days after we got our first peek at the Sprint-bound LG LS860 "Cayenne," more details on the upcoming 4G LTE slider have made their way online.
 The folks at BriefMobile have gotten hold of a photo of what's allegedly the exposed backside of the device, complete with the battery and camera in view, along with a rundown of the LS860's purported specs.
 According to the leaked list, the LS860 will feature 5-megapixel rear and VGA front cameras, 8GB storage, 1GB RAM and a 1,700mAh battery.
 The list also claims that the LS860 will feature a 4-inch 480x800 IPS display and Qualcomm's MSM8960 chipset, meaning that the phone may be coming to market with a dual-core Snapdragon S4 processor (which the previous rumor claimed could be clocked at 1.2GHz).